fcccode/TokenPriv/README.md

 1. Administrator -> SYSTEM or any user
 2. SYSTEM -> basically any user
-3. Don't try to get SERVICE account, you know it won't work (Soon going to add NamedPipe)
+3. Don't try to get SERVICE account.

 If you want SYSTEM then just use winlogon.exe process.